 has been a lifelong disability advocate, even before her daughter's spinal cord injury.
-She managed group homes, ran a non-profit, and taught literacy to adults with disabilities at a state institution.
+She managed group homes, ran a small non-profit, and taught literacy to adults with disabilities at a state institution.
 An active volunteer, she served on the Ohio Swimming Board of Directors as Adapted Chairperson for swimmers with a disability.
-She is a Peer Mentor, Guest Blogger, Regional Champion, and Resource Mentor for the Christopher and Dana Reeve Foundation, and provided four years of personal care for her youngest daughter after a car accident.
+She is a Peer Mentor, Guest Blogger, and Regional Champion for the Christopher and Dana Reeve Foundation.
+She supports other Warrior Momz and the international nonprofit AbleThrive.
+She also provided four years of personal care after her youngest daughter's spinal cord injury.

-Not a swimmer before her injury, Beth traveled around the world on the U.S. Paralympic National Team for five years, three of which she also swam on the varsity Harvard Women's Swimming and Diving Team as the first with a visible disability.
-She retired from competitive swimming after the 2008 Beijing Paralympics with fourteen American Records in the S3 classification.
+Not a swimmer before her injury, Beth traveled around the world on the U.S. Paralympic National Swim Team for five years, three of which she also swam on the varsity Harvard Women's Swimming and Diving Team as the first member with a visible disability.
+A Paralympian, she earned fourteen S3 American Records.
 Eleven still stand.

 Exceptionally friendly, she often speaks to groups.
 She loves traveling, cooking, brunch, wine, and swimming laps with her fiancé in her favorite big city, Washington, DC.